-As a result, during 1942 and 1943, the United States, the greatest user of motor vehicles in the world and the most dependent upon them, has had practically no trucks manufactured for civilian use.
+As a result of this and the tremendous military demand for trucks during 1942 and 1943, the United States, the greatest user of motor vehicles in the world and the most dependent upon them, has had practically no trucks manufactured for civ lian use.

 Most of the new trucks on hand, at the time the manufacture of trucks was stopped early in 1942, were taken for war purposes.
 The Office of Defense Transportation requested that 261,500 of such trucks be made available for civilian use in 1942, but only 97,000 were assigned for that purpose.
 This should be contrasted with the 576,000 new trucks required for replacement needs alone in 1941, a year when more than one million new trucks were manufactured.
-From March 9, 1942, when releases from the truck pool commenced, until November 1, 1943, approximately 90,000 trucks were issued for civilian use.
+From March 9, 1942, when releases from the truck pool commenced, until November 1, 1943, approximately 91,000 trucks were issued for civilian use.
 This is the equivalent of 54,000 truck replacements annually, less than one-tenth of the new trucks supplied in 1941.

-Even with drastic rationing, inventories of trucks available for allocation to civilian use have now been almost completely exhausted.
+Even with drastic rationing, inventories of trucks available for the allocation to civilian use have now been almost completely exhausted.
 In October 1943, there were only 31,386 trucks left in the pool (11,256 light, 18,295 medium, and only 1,835 heavy).
 Many of these were special-type trucks, not suitable to general commercial haulage.